flokoe/bash-hackers-wiki/docs/scripting/basics.md

     #!/bin/echo

-We don\'t need a script body here, as the file will never be interpreted and executed by \"`echo`\".
+We don't need a script body here, as the file will never be interpreted and executed by \"`echo`\".
 You can see what the Operating System does, it calls \"`/bin/echo`\" with the name of the executable file and following arguments.